open-telemetry/opentelemetry-java-contrib/README.md

 easier way to bring observability to remote JVM-based applications and workflows that isn't easily satisfied by an SDK feature or via instrumentation, this project is hopefully for you.

-*This project is in its early stages and doesn't provide any assurances of stability or production readiness.*

 ## Provided Libraries

 * [AWS X-Ray Support](./aws-xray/README.md)